How to use the Blueprints

 There are many ways to construct a high school Earth Science class.
 These DIG Texas blueprints provide a year-long roadmap, a pathway for educators to follow as they teach a one-year high school Earth Science course (approximately 30 weeks).
 Educators may use each one as is, or mix and match different units to create blueprints tailored for their own course.
 Educators may also use the blueprints as the inspiration to create their own blueprints.

 Blueprints organize units in a coherent framework for teachers to follow as they teach.
 Each unit has links to pre-existing, carefully reviewed learning experiences and other educational resources.
-Selected resources constitute a manageable number of resources for students to use over a three-week time frame and packaged in a way that facilitates their use.
+Selected resources constitute a manageable number of resources for students to use over a three-week time frame and are packaged in a way that facilitates their use.
 Learning experiences included in the units have links to background preparatory materials, additional hands-on resources, teaching tips, and, in some cases, cross-curricular connections.
 For example, a learning experience on the formation of our universe may have links to myths and legends about its origin and evolution.
-In addition to the learning experiences, the units contain visualizations. animations/ or videos and a list of suggested readings/podcasts or tutorials.
+In addition to the learning experiences, the units contain visualizations, animations/ or videos and a list of suggested readings/podcasts or tutorials.
 These are intended to provide the context for the learning experiences.
+There are "Scaffolding Notes" for each unit to facilitate implementation.

 The learning experiences in each unit were purposefully chosen to align with the Next Generation Science Standards (NGSS) Earth Science Performance Expectations (PEs).
 The PEs require that "... students operate at the intersection of practice, content and connection" (NGSS Lead States, 2013).
 Therefore, the PEs integrate specific Science and Engineering Practices (practice), Disciplinary Core Ideas (content) and Cross Cutting Concepts (connection).
 In order for students to achieve a particular PE, they need to engage in several different Science and Engineering Practices (SEPs) to develop their understanding of a Disciplinary Core Idea (DCI).
 PEs provide guidance to teachers on what students should be able to do at the end of instruction for each blueprint unit.
 They are not designed to describe what students are doing during instruction and how teachers should teach the material.